Award-winning Composer

 Residencies

-Residencies include Banff Centre for the Arts, Bundanon Trust, Tyrone Gutherie Centre for the Arts and UKARIA Cultural Centre.
+Residencies include Banff Centre for the Arts, Bundanon Trust, Tyrone Gutherie Centre for the Arts, All That We Are and UKARIA Cultural Centre.

 Educator/Academia

 Katy has been teaching, lecturing and mentoring for 30+ years in Secondary and Tertiary settings as well as within the Arts Industry.
-She has been on staff for 10+ years as Senior Lecturer in Composition and is now Honorary Senior Fellow at the Melbourne Conservatorium of Music, University of Melbourne
+She was on staff for over a decade as Senior Lecturer in Composition and is now Honorary Senior Fellow at the Melbourne Conservatorium of Music, University of Melbourne.